-- The Superintendent or their designee will monitor any situation that may warrant an early dismissal and will make the determination to do so. - The Assistant Superintendent for Business will designate people to arrange transportation for students. - The Public Information Officer will activate use of the District's mass communication system. - The Public Information Officer will contact local media, post the information on the website and social media sites utilized by the District. - The Liaison Officer will notify each of the building principals.
+- The Superintendent or designee will monitor any situation that may warrant an early dismissal and will make the determination to do so. - The Superintendent will notify affected building principals. - The Director of Transportation will arrange transportation for students. - The Director of Technology, upon request of the Superintendent, will activate use of the District's mass communication system and post information to the website and social media sites used by the District.
+The Communication Specialist may assist.